La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 le lunra
 : the Moon

-Here **le nicte** is a noun of the sentence and **nu mi viska le lunra** is the main relation of the sentence as it starts with **nu**.
-But inside this main relation we can see another relation (**mi viska le lunra**) embedded!
+Here, **le nicte** is a noun in the sentence and **nu mi viska le lunra** is the main relation of the sentence.
+However, within this main relation, we can see another relation: **mi viska le lunra** embedded!

-The word **nu** actually transforms a sentence into a verb that denotes an event or a process.
+The word **nu** transforms a sentence into a verb that denotes an event or a process.

-Adding **le** in front of **nu** creates nouns that denote events:
+By adding **le** in front of **nu**, we create a noun that denotes an event:

-pinxe
-: to drink

-le nu pinxe
+pinxe ⇒ le nu pinxe
-: the drinking
+: to drink ⇒ the drinking

-dansu
-: to dance

-le nu dansu
+dansu ⇒ le nu dansu
-: the dancing
+: to dance ⇒ the dancing

-kansa
+kansa ⇒ le nu kansa
-: … is together with …
+: … is together with … ⇒ being together

-le nu kansa
+klama ⇒ le nu klama
-: being together

-klama
-: to come to …
+: to come to … ⇒ the coming

-le nu klama
-: the coming

 le nu do klama
 : the coming of you, you coming